There was an error with your log in

 Second Payment Amount: $0

 • Don’t have the time to spend over a month walking the Camino?
 This 7-day self-guided tour of the final 100 km (60 miles) of Camino Frances is the perfect choice then—you still get your pilgrim passport stamped and experience the world-famous pilgrimage!
-Going on a self-guided tour means that you’ll get the best insider info on routes, your accommodation will be settled, your luggage transferred, and you’ll have a 24/7 agency support!
+Going on a self-guided tour means that you’ll get the best insider info on routes, your accommodation will be settled, and you’ll have a 24/7 agency support!
 Departing from the charming town of Sarria, you’ll follow the path meandering through Spanish villages, market towns, and lush forests, and as the night falls, you’ll retreat to an authentic accommodation.Make sure not to miss out on the delicious food and wine along the way!

 • Make sure to arrive to your hotel in Sarria on time to enjoy your first dinner on the Camino.
 Get a good night’s sleep before starting the pilgrimage!